 Use the CU Class Search to search by core, gen ed, specific subjects, keywords, instructors, etc. for the current and upcoming semesters.

-For all Russian courses, search the CU Boulder Course Catalog.
+For Russian courses taught in Russian, search the CU Boulder Course Catalog for "RUSS" prefix.
+For culture courses taught in English, search the CU Boulder Course Catalog for "REES" prefix.
 Not every course listed is offered each semester.

-Check out our new Flipgrid with short videos from Russian instructors about their classes in spring 2021:
+Check out our Flipgrid with short videos from Russian instructors about their classes in spring 2021

 New for Spring 2021